Holton next to Halesworth self-catering stays

 St Mary's Cottage Holton

-Charming cottage with peaceful garden at Holton close to Halesworth/Southwold.
+Charming comfortable cottage with peaceful garden at Holton close to Halesworth/Southwold.
 Ideal for couples/families.
 One dog welcome.
-Book now for your 2020 weekly holiday dates, ring or email for prompt service.
+Ring and enquire for 2021.